 Three reasons why your tea turns bitter

-Anything longer than that, and the tea leaves will start releasing tannin into the water, which is the culprit behind the bitter taste.
-Always check the package of your tea to see that is the ultimate brewing time for the type you have.
+Anything longer than that, and the tea leaves will release more tannins into the water than we prefer.
+Always check the package of your tea to see the ultimate brewing time for your tea.

 Another mistake people make when brewing tea is measurements.
 They add too much tea to the amount of water they have, and even though they follow the correct brewing time, the tea is bitter after only a few moments.

-The general recommendation is to out 1-2 tsp per 300ml water.
+The general recommendation is 1-2 tsp per 300ml water.
 This is, of course, a guide, not a rule.
 If you like stronger tea, add more leaves.

 So think about this:

 - Brew your green and white tea in 60-80c° or cold brew